gitHBDX/TransfoRNA/README.md

 <img width="948" alt="Screenshot 2023-08-16 at 16 39 20" src="https://github.com/gitHBDX/TransfoRNA-Framework/assets/82571392/d7d092d8-8cbd-492a-9ccc-994ffdd5aa5f">

+## Data Availability
+Downloading the data and the models can be done from [here](https://www.dropbox.com/sh/y7u8cofmg41qs0y/AADvj5lw91bx7fcDxghMbMtsa?dl=0).

+This will download three subfolders that should be kept on the same folder level as `src`:
+  - `data`:  Contains three files:
+    - `TCGA` anndata with ~75k sequences and `var` columns containing the knowledge based annotations.
+    - `HBDXBase.csv` containing a list of RNA precursors which are then used for data augmentation.
+    - `subclass_to_annotation.json` holds mappings for every sub-class to major-class.

+  - `models`:
+    - `benchmark` : contains benchmark models trained on sncRNA and premiRNA data.
+(See additional datasets at the bottom)
+    - `tcga`: All models trained on the TCGA data; either for testing and validation `TransfoRNA_ID` or the production version `TransfoRNA_FULL` which contains  higher RNA major and sub-class coverage.
+Models trained on major-class and sub-class exist seperately in their respective folders.
+  - `kba_pipeline`: contains data to run the knowledge based pipeline manually.
 ## Repo Structure
 - configs: Contains the configurations of each model, training and inference settings.